 There are so many uses for peppermint oil, here are just a few of my favorites:

 - 20 Uses of Peppermint Oil

 The scientific evidence of a 2015 review of published studies on essential oils states that applying peppermint oil to the temples and forehead provides significant reduction and relief from tension headaches.
 It is included in treatment recommendations and guidelines by the respective professional societies and is regarded as a standard treatment for the acute therapy of tension-type headaches.

 In a German study of 41 people with tension headaches the people who use peppermint essential oil found that it relieves pain as effectively as 1000 mg of acetaminophen and the relief was much quicker just 15 minutes.

 Over the counter medications like ibuprofen and acetaminophen take a long time to get rid of the pain – sometimes up to an hour after you take it!
 Some herbal medicine remedies can offer almost immediate relief – peppermint oil can start to relive pain in as little as 15 minutes.

-To use peppermint oil for headaches blend it with a carrier oil such as coconut or olive oil and gently massage the oil into your temples the first sight of pain.
+To use peppermint for headaches blend it with an ounce of carrier oil such as coconut or olive oil and gently massage the oil into your temples the first sight of pain.
 You can add it to a bowl or just in your hand.